aayush-chouhan-7050/decentralized-identity/README.md

 - **Ethereum (Sepolia Testnet)** - Layer 1 blockchain for deployment
 - **Solidity ^0.8.28** - Smart contract programming language
 - **Hardhat** - Development environment for testing and deployment

+### Off-Chain Storage
+- **IPFS (InterPlanetary File System)** - A peer-to-peer network for storing and sharing data in a distributed file system.
+- **Pinata** - An IPFS pinning service used to ensure the profile data remains available on the IPFS network.

 ### Frontend
 - **React.js 19.1** - Modern UI framework